 • GCVW 19,000 pounds

 • Tow limit 5,000 pounds

-I was also doing the same thing with my toad — it’s a Ranger 4×4 pickup, and I had big steel bumpers, off-road recovery gear, spares and tools and so on.
+I was also doing the same thing with my toad — it’s a Ranger 4×4 pickup, and I had big steel bumpers, off-road recovery gear, spares, tools and so on.

-After five years of such excess, I got around to (re-) weighing the rig in late 2014 and I almost had a heart attack right there at the truck scales.
+After five years of such excess, I got around to (re-)weighing the rig and I almost had a heart attack right there at the truck scales.
 I was so far over both weight limits I’m embarrassed to repeat the numbers.
 More than 1,000 pounds over — let’s leave it at that.